 How to Get There

-Although the Meroë Pyramids are undoubtedly located well off the beaten track, it is possible to visit them by yourself.
-Those with a car can simply drive there - from Khartoum, the journey takes approximately 3.5 hours.
-Those that are dependent on public transport may find the trip more difficult, however.
+Although the Meroë Pyramids are certainly well off the beaten track, it is possible to visit them by yourself.
+Those with a car can simply drive there - from Khartoum, the journey takes approximately four hours.
+Those that are dependent on public transport may find the trip more difficult.
 The most reliable way to plan a trip is to take the bus from Khartoum to the small town of Shendi, then hop on a taxi for the remaining 47 kilometers/30 miles to Meroë.

-Traveling with a professional tour operator is also the best way to ensure your safety.
-At the time of writing (January 2018), the political situation in Sudan renders areas of the country unsafe for tourist travel.
-The U.S. Department of State has issued a Level 3 travel advisory due to terrorism and civil unrest, and recommends that travelers avoid the Darfur region and the Blue Nile and Southern Kordofan states entirely.
-While the Meroë Pyramids are located in the safer River Nile state, it's a good idea to check the latest travel warnings before planning a trip to Sudan.
+Traveling with a professional tour operator is also a good idea for safety reasons.
+At the time of writing (February 2019), the political situation in Sudan renders areas of the country unsafe for tourist travel.
+Due to civil unrest and the threat of terrorism, the U.S. Department of State has issued a Level 3 (Reconsider Travel) advisory for most of Sudan and a Level 4 (Do Not Travel) advisory for the Darfur region and the Blue Nile and Southern Kordofan states.
+While the Meroë Pyramids are located in the safer River Nile state, it's a good idea to check the latest travel warnings before planning your trip.